dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 ![](/uploads/audio-trace-zoom1.jpg)

+## Power Source

+The original power of the BTRx was a 300-ish mAh lipo battery.
+It quickly wore out, and I hacked another battery in its place, but added a plug for easier future replacement.
+I leveraged this plug to easily power the BTRx from the Panasonic radio's source, which is ultimately 4 AA batteries.

+I first tried to tie into the regulated power used for the RF IC, and did.
+However, it turns out the voltage was just under the threshold the BTRx used to determine "low battery", so periodically, I got low battery warning sounds.
+Annoying.

+The second attempt

 ## Other possible hacks

 Note, that the RF IC and the PCB seem to have support for "Tone".
 One possibility is to add bass and treble controls.